Princess Margaret Cancer Centre

-The Princess Margaret Cancer Centre (previously, Princess Margaret Hospital) is a scientific research centre and a teaching hospital in Toronto, Ontario, Canada, affiliated with the University of Toronto Faculty of Medicine as part of the University Health Network.
-It is the second largest cancer centre in Canada along with the Odette Cancer Centre, which is also associated with University of Toronto Faculty of Medicine and is independently one of the largest cancer centres in North America, it forms one of the largest cluster of cancer hospitals in the world.
+The Princess Margaret Cancer Centre (previously, Princess Margaret Hospital) is a scientific research centre and a teaching hospital in Toronto, Ontario, Canada, affiliated with the University of Toronto as part of the University Health Network (UHN).
+It is the second largest cancer centre in Canada along with the Odette Cancer Centre, which is also associated with University of Toronto and is independently one of the largest cancer centres in North America, it forms one of the largest cluster of cancer hospitals in the world.

 The hospital is situated near the intersection of University Avenue and College Street within the Discovery District of downtown Toronto, an area with high concentration of biomedical research institutions.
 Named for Princess Margaret, Countess of Snowdon, the hospital is under the royal patronage of Anne, Princess Royal.

 The hospital specializes in the treatment of cancer, and offers the majority of its services to residents of the Greater Toronto Area.
 The hospital offers surgical oncology, medical oncology, hematology including bone marrow transplantation, radiation oncology, psychosocial oncology, medical imaging, and radiation therapy.

 The hospital houses 17 radiation treatment machines, all of which are equipped with technologies including IMRT and VMAT, a superficial orthovoltage machine, and operates a Gamma Knife (Perfexion) stereotactic radiosurgery machine in collaboration with Toronto Western Hospital.